What is Dos Latidos?

 What stages of learning does Dos Latidos include?

-Currently, Dos Latidos fully covers the stages of infant and primary education.
+Dos Latidos fully covers the stages of infant, primary education and middle school (in september of 2020).
 The group in infant education corresponds with what we call the Blue House, where students ages 3 to 6 share learning spaces.
-The Green House is where we welcome students aged 7 to 12 (primary education), all these students share the same rooms.
+The Green House is where we welcome students aged 7 to 12 (primary education) and students aged 12 to 16 (middle school) .
 Students between ages 6 and 7 are at a stage of transition between Blue House and Green House, and the teaching team helps to realize this change when the time has come for each student.
 (Note: currently we are working to incorporate secondary education as well, so as to cover all compulsory education).

 Why are students not separated by age?